micaeco/mica-website/README.md

 ## Environment Variables

-Environment variables will be stored in `.env.local` (not committed to the repository).
+Environment variables will be stored in `.env` (not committed to the repository).
 Contact a team member for the necessary variables when setting up the project locally.

 ## Deployment